 Keep in touch with LC faculty, staff, alumni, and friends via the NEW StageNotes page on Facebook!

-It has been an extremely active year with our students learning the theories and practice of theatre, serving the community, and becoming outstanding artists and citizens.
+It was an extremely active year with our students learning the theories and practice of theatre, serving the community, and becoming well-rounded artists and citizens.

-Our links with local schools and recruitment continue by play festival adjudications, arts days at area middle schools, our teacher certification program, and attendance at the Virginia Theatre Conference.
+Our expanding performing arts scholarship competition has provided us with 46 current scholarship holders, from many different majors and representing all areas of theatre, 16 of which will enter as freshman in the fall of 2013.
+Our links with local schools and recruitment continue through play festival adjudications, our teacher certification program, and attendance at the Virginia Theatre Conference.

 Best wishes to all of our LC theatre students, graduates, alumni, and friends!